-- Information-based complexity (IBC) Novak (1988); Traub et al. (1983); Traub and Woźniakowsi (1980) developed simultaneously with ACA, with the aim of relating the computational complexity and optimality properties of algorithms to the available information on the unknowns. - For example, (Smale, 1985, Theorem D) compared the accuracies (with respect to mean absolute error) for a given cost of the Riemann sum, trapezoidal, and Simpson quadrature rules; in the same paper, Smale also considered root-finding, optimisation via linear programming, and the solution of systems of linear equations. - Bayesian quadrature was again discussed in detail by Diaconis (1988), who repeated Sul'din's observation that the posterior mean for $\int_a^b u(t) dt$ under the Wiener measure prior is the trapezoidal method, which is a ACA-optimal. - Diaconis posed a further question: can other numerical methods for other tasks be similarly recovered as Bayes rules in a decision-theoretic framework?
+- Information-based complexity (IBC) developed simultaneously with ACA, with the aim of relating the computational complexity and optimality properties of algorithms to the available information on the unknowns. - Smale (1985) compared the accuracies (with respect to mean absolute error) for a given cost of the Riemann sum, trapezoidal, and Simpson quadrature rules; in the same paper, Smale also considered root-finding, optimisation via linear programming, and the solution of systems of linear equations. - Diaconis (1988) repeated Sul'din's observation that the posterior mean for \$\int\a^b u(t) dt\$ under the Wiener measure prior is the trapezoidal method, which is a ACA-optimal, and posed a further question: can other numerical methods for other tasks be similarly recovered as Bayes rules in a decision-theoretic framework?
 For linear cubature methods, a positive and constructive answer was recently provided by Karvonen et al. (2018), but the general question remains open.
+16/53

 - Research interest in PN was revived by contributions from on quadrature (Minka, 2000; O'Hagan, 1991; Rasmussen and Ghahramani, 2003), each to a greater or lesser extent a rediscovery of earlier work due to Larkin (1972).
-In each case the algorithmic output was considered to be a probability distribution over the quantity of interest. - The 1990s saw an expansion in the PN agenda, first with early work on an area that would become Bayesian optimisation (Močkus, 1975, 1977, 1989). - Skilling (1992) presented a novel (partially) Bayesian perspective on the numerical solution of ODE initial value problems of the form
+In each case the algorithmic output was considered to be a probability distribution over the quantity of interest. - The 1990s saw an expansion in the PN agenda, first with early work on an area that would become Bayesian optimisation (Močkus, 1975, 1977, 1989). - Skilling (1992) presented a (partially) Bayesian perspective on the numerical solution of ODE initial value problems, explicitly considering, e.g., the role of regularity assumptions on the vector field, prior and likelihood choice, and sampling strategies.